mickfuzz/makecode-platformer-101/learningDimensions.md

 ## 21st Century Skills
 ### 21st Century Skills including Digital Literacies

-Some of the more general 21st Century Skills like communication, collaboration, critical thinking and creativity are covered in some of the design practices.
-Other very specific behaviours emerged in research on game making.
-The are links with 'perspectives' in Brennan and Resink which are more linked to 21st Century Skills.
+To an extent, in keeping with the broad definitions of 21st Century Skils, this final section is a bit of a catch all to hold some of the learning skills not covered in previous sections.
+There are certainly elements of key 21st Century Skills like communication, collaboration, critical thinking and creativity are covered the design practices.
+Certain very specific behaviours especially around digital literacies are listed below that are well suited to the kind of collaborative and digital game making outlined in this programme.

+NOTE - The are links with 'perspectives' in Brennan and Resink which are more linked to 21st Century Skills.
 See also Barron's categorisation of helping behaviours around technology.

-### Navigating Windows, Tabs and Internet Sites
-The detail of moving from one site to another, if especially downloading images from one and then transfering to another gives rise to the chance to learn and share a variety of practices which make up key web-navigations literacies.

-### Logging in and Passwords and Version Control
-This category is a form of digital literacy which proficient users may take for granted.
-However for beginner users may need some support with this process.
-Often parents as a repository for the logins and passwords of their children as well as encouraging them to save their work.
-The way MakeCode doesn't support log ins encourages a process of saving versions of your work frequently and saving them in a document, say an online google doc with dates and descriptions.

 ### Developing Shared Practices and Vocabulary
 The process of working on a joint project involves the development of shared understanding of the problem being worked on.
 This may involve